Coreopsis Limerock Series, The Surprising History

 Life is full of surprises.
 For example, the Coreopsis Limerock Series hybrids.
 This new series of Coreopsis’ comes to Rozanne and Friends® from Mary Ann Faria.
 Mary Ann, with her husband, own and operate Limerock Plant Farm in Rhode Island.
 Thus, the series name, Limerock.
-The parent of this group, ‘Limerock Ruby’, was originally spotted in their garden growing between lime paving stones!
+They spotted the parent of this group, ‘Limerock Ruby’, in their garden growing between lime paving stones!
 ‘Limerock Ruby’ is a chance seedling that was developed from random cross pollination of Coreopsis rosea and Coreopsis verticillata.

 ‘Limerock Passion’ and ‘Limerock Dream’ are natural mutations.
-These Limerock Series varieties have an upward branched plant habit and are self-supporting—an improvement over lankier, floppier types.
+These Limerock Series varieties have an upward branched plant habit and are self-supporting.
+And therefore, an improvement over lankier, floppier types.

 The primary difference among these varieties is their flower color.
 Families of varieties offer consumers extended choices of flower forms and colors for their garden palette—with plants that have similar culture and use.